 The deeply ideological nature of the Germans' fight against the Soviet Union was reflected in the "Commissar Order" issued by the German Armed Forced High Command on June 6, 1941.

-Political commissars were Soviet Communist Party officials were oversaw its military units and reported directly to party leaders.
+Political commissars were Soviet Communist Party officials who oversaw its military units and reported directly to party leaders.
 Operating as they did outside the military hierarchy, commissars acted as a conduit from the party to the ranks of ordinary soldiers, transmitting political propaganda and preventing dissension.

 To the Germans, commissars represented the true "pillars of opposition," the link between the Bolshevik ideologies and the minions in the military who the Nazis believed fought blindly for Bolshevism.
 For that reason, German soldiers were ordered to shoot any political commissars who were taken prisoners.